acaceresg1/acaceresg1/README.md

     🤔 I’m looking for help on how to enter the sustainability data science world with a background in chemical engineering.
     💬 Ask me about why I changed so drastically my mind after +6 years working in Oil & Gas.
     📫 How to reach me: Linked-in.
-    ⚡ Fun fact: I can wake up without an alarm clock
+    ⚡ Fun fact: I can run almost like Forrest Gump, so if running is also your passion, share it with me!

 <!---
 acaceresg1/acaceresg1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.